tdelta/pfoertner/README.md

 Pförtner is a fully digital door label.<br>
 It utilizes a tablet outside of a office room to display information about the offices occupants.
-The occupants inside the office can control the door label via applications on their smartphone.
+The occupants inside the office can control the door label via applications on their smart phone.

 Each occupant can display their current status and their office hours along with a picture.